Skparab1/binary-converter/README.md

 Binary converter for cs class
 Right now works with any amount of bits

-RIght now it is in Python I am also planning to make a gui in javascript
+RIght now it is in Python I am also making a gui in javascript